pureconfig/pureconfig/README.md

 ## Override behaviour for case classes

-`pureconfig` has to assume some default conventions and behaviours when deriving `ConfigConvert` instances for case classes:
+`pureconfig` has to assume some conventions and behaviours when deriving `ConfigConvert` instances for case classes:

 - How do keys in config objects map to field names of the case class?
 - Are unknown keys allowed in the config object?
 - Should default values in case class fields be applied when its respective config key is missing?

+By default, `pureconfig`:

+- expects config keys to be written in kebab case (such as `my-field`) and the associated field names are written in camel case (such as `myField`);
+- allows unknown keys;
-By default, `pureconfig` assumes that config keys are written in kebab case (such as `my-field`) and the associated field names are written in camel case (such as `myField`).
-It allows unknown keys and uses the default values when a key is missing.
-All of these assumptions can be overriden by putting an implicit `ProductHint` - an object that "hints" `pureconfig` on how to best derive converters for products - in scope.
+- uses the default values when a key is missing.

+All of these assumptions can be overriden by putting an implicit `ProductHint` - an object that "hints" `pureconfig` on how to best derive converters for products in scope.

 ### Field mappings